 - Goat Island – family-friendly BYO ($135-$202) – see my review of my Goat Island NYE 2012 – Sold out 17/11/2017

 - Taronga Zoo – have not yet released 2016 details yet.
 In 2015 they had three different packages available a total of just over 2000 tickets.
 Silver Reserve tickets with some restricted views started at A$175.00; Gold Reserve $275 unrestricted views.
 Both Silver and Gold tickets are bring your own.
 Diamond reserve were $510.
 All tickets include entertainment, zoo access, free parking and complimentary transport from the car park.
-The zoo is a perfect location, and limited numbers mean you won’t feel too crowded.
+The zoo is a perfect site, and limited numbers mean you won’t feel too crowded.
 Diamond and Gold sold out 17/10/17 Silver still available.